bespinian/blog/content/posts/efficient-navigation-in-vim.md

 When moving multiple words back and forth or to a specific place within a word, `t` and `f` are incredibly helpful.
 Especially `f` moves to the next occurrence of a specific character which lets you make big jumps within a line.
 The difference is that `f` moves to a character and `t` moves to right before a character.
 So `t` is mostly useful for deleting everything to a character.
 These commands' uppercase variants `F` and `T` do the same thing but backwards.
 All of these commands can be "repeated" with the `;` command which jumps to the next occurrence of the targeted character while `,` jumps to the previous one.

+Another command worth mentioning at this point is `%` which you can use when a character which is part of a pair (e.g. `[` or `}`) is currently under your cursor.
+The `%` command will take the cursor to the corresponding "partner" of that character in the pair.
+So placing the cursor on a `(` and then executing this command will take you to its closing `)`.

+## Changelist and Jumplist

+**TL;DR: Use `ctrl+o` and `ctrl+i` to jump "back" and "forward".
+Use `g;` to jump to last edit.**

+The jumplist contains all the points in any buffer you recently jumped to (e.g. with `12j`).
+It can be accessed with `:jumps`.
+The commands to jump back and forth in the jumplist are `ctrl+o` and `ctrl+i` respectively.
+They can be very useful because they act like the "back" and "forward" buttons in a web browser.

+The changelist on the other hand contains all the points in the current buffer where you have recently changed something.
+It can be accessed with the `:changes` command.
+A very useful command here is `g;` which jumps to the last place where you have changed something (i.e. jumps back in the changelist). `g,` on the other hand takes you back to where you were before (i.e. jumps forward in the changelist).
+This allows you to easily switch back and forth between a point of reference (e.g. some documentation) and the place where you are currently editing.

 ## Search

 **TL;DR: Great for moving larger distances vertically and horizontally**